 - 4. I-20/I-9: Once you have been accepted at Georgia Tech, you will receive an I-20 form, which enables an international student to obtain an F-1 (student) non-immigrant status.
 It should be noted that if you did not receive funding from Georgia Tech you will need to provide proof of sufficient funds prior to receiving the I-20.
 You should take this I-20 form to the U.S. consulate in your country of origin to get a visa, which is normally a red, blue, or green seal stamped onto a page of your passport.
 This seal will give you permission to enter the United States a specified number of times until a specific date, which is written on the seal.
 When you cross the border into the U.S. for the first time, you will also receive an I-94 form (an entry permit), which you should keep with your passport at all times.
 You will also be required to fill out an I-9 form (which is proof of your identity) once you arrive at Tech.
-It is very important that you contact the OIE office once you arrive at Georgia Tech to ensure that you have filled out all necessary forms correctly; this will minimize your chances of ever getting into trouble with the INS. - 5.
+It is very important that you contact the OIE office once you arrive at Georgia Tech to ensure that you have filled out all necessary forms correctly. - 5.
 Travel Outside the U.S.: If you are planning to leave the U.S. temporarily for any period of time and if you have an F-1 status, then you should go to the OIE office and have the Director or Associate Director sign your I-20 form on page 4.
 Along with a valid passport and a valid U.S. visa, a signed I-20 form will let you re-enter the U.S. See the "International Student Handbook" for how to re-enter the U.S. when you do not have a signed I-20 form. - 6.
 Minimum Course Hours: With the exception of summer semester, it is very important that holders of F-1 and J-1 non-immigrant classifications remain in school at all times when they are in the U.S. In order to satisfy INS regulations, F-1 and J-1 graduate students must take 12 credit hours, except by approval of OIE.
 An international student does not have the liberty to simply "drop out" of school for a semester; in general, a student must be enrolled full time for at least two consecutive semesters before s/he can take one semester off (summer semester).
 See OIE office for details. - 7.
 Taxes: If you receive permission to work in the U.S. (this includes an assistantship at Georgia Tech), there are certain taxes on your income that you must pay to both the U.S. government and to the State of Georgia.
 These taxes are automatically deducted from your paycheck before it is issued to you.
 In most cases, more money is taken from your paycheck than the amount of tax you are supposed to pay (especially if your country has a tax treaty with the U.S.).
 Therefore, at the end of the year, you must file an "income tax return" in order to get the money back you were "overcharged."
 The OIE office has a number of tax information guides, tax forms, and phone numbers available that you will need when it comes time to file your tax return.
-The OIE office often offers a tax seminar that will allow you to ask questions of an international tax specialist.
-Take advantage of this opportunity, given that professional tax assistance for an international student outside of Georgia Tech can be fairly expensive (more than \$100).